diarmuidw/PythonBook/Chapter3.md

 print(first_element) # 1
 ```

 Both stacks and queues are useful in solving many programming problems.
-Understanding how they work can help you choose the right data structure for a particular problem.# Chapter 3: Data Structures and Algorithms in Python
+Understanding how they work can help you choose the right data structure for a particular problem.

 # Recursion